grafana/grafana/docs/sources/getting-started/getting-started-sql.md

 MS SQL Server can be installed on many different operating systems.
 Refer to the [MS SQL Server downloads page](https://www.microsoft.com/en-us/sql-server/sql-server-downloads), for a complete list of all available options.

-Alternately, install MS SQL Server using the resources available in [grafana/grafana](https://github.com/grafana/grafana) GitHub repository (recommended).
+Alternately, if you are working on Mac or Linux, then you can install MS SQL Server using the resources available in [grafana/grafana](https://github.com/grafana/grafana) GitHub repository (recommended).
 Here you will find a collection of supported data sources, including MS SQL Server, along with test data and pre-configured dashboards for use.

 > **Note:** Installing MS SQL Server on Windows from the [grafana/grafana](https://github.com/grafana/grafana/tree/master/devenv) GitHub repository is not supported at this time.